Skip to content

 Summer 2026 & 2027 - Exclusive small-group expeditions in Svalbard

 Our Svalbard Signature Expeditions are designed for explorers and photographers who want to experience the Arctic at its very best.
-Travel aboard a small luxury ship, guided by highly experienced expedition leaders, and share the adventure with an intimate group of just 12 guests.
+Aboard a small luxury ship with just 12 guests and guided by two highly experienced expedition leaders.

 The Small Ship Advantage

 Traveling to Svalbard on a small ship offers something rare: the freedom to experience nature on our own terms.
-Unlike larger vessels which are bound to rigid schedules, our expeditions have no fixed itinerary.
+Unlike larger vessels which are bound to rigid schedules, our expeditions onboard Explorer have no fixed itinerary.
 We seize opportunities as they arise.
-A polar bear at midnight, whales alongside the ship, or sudden perfect Arctic light for photography, with our swift operations, we can make most of every opportunity.
 All guests can disembark at once for zodiac cruises and shore landings, ensuring minimal waiting times and maximum time to explore.
+A polar bear at midnight, whales alongside the ship, or sudden perfect Arctic light for photography, with our swift operations, we will make most of every opportunity.

 Image